Laurent Duvernay-Tardif's Balancing Act

 KANSAS CITY, Mo. — Seated at a long wooden table in the back corner of a trendy downtown coffee shop, Laurent Duvernay-Tardif looks like an aspiring screenwriter.
 With a MacBook angled open to his left, he's dressed in a plain black T-shirt and wearing AirPods.
 He hunches over a stack of papers and marks meaningful passages with an orange Sharpie highlighter.
 This is a rare day off from his actual job, which requires every bit of the 6'5", 321-pound frame he lifts from his chair to greet me.

 For the past four seasons, Duvernay-Tardif has blocked and pancaked his way to become one of the NFL's best—and highest-paid—right guards as a member of the Kansas City Chiefs.
 And for the past four offseasons, the Quebec native has studied and practiced to become a graduate of Canada's prestigious McGill University medical school.
 In May, he became the only active NFL player who is also a medical doctor.
-Dr. Duvernay-Tardif has been profiled by The New York Times and HBO's Real Sports.
+Dr. Duvernay-Tardif has been profiled by the New York Times and HBO's Real Sports.
 And the NFL's decision to deny him the letters "M.D." on the back of his jersey made international news.

 More than publicity, what Duvernay-Tardif desires is to be understood.
 Three weeks before this early-September off day, he suffered the second concussion of his NFL career.
 The injury raises the question of why someone who wants to be a doctor is putting himself, and his brain, in a situation that could make that impossible.